pasqal-io/qadence/docs/tutorials/getting_started.md

     ```python exec="on" source="material-block" result="json" session="seralize"
     from qadence import random_state, product_state, is_normalized, StateGeneratorType

-    # random initial state
+    # Random initial state.
     # the default `type` is StateGeneratorType.HaarMeasureFast
     state = random_state(n_qubits=2, type=StateGeneratorType.RANDOM_ROTATIONS)
     print(f"Random initial state generated with rotations:\n {state.detach().numpy().flatten()}")

-    # check the normalization
+    # Check the normalization.
     assert is_normalized(state)

-    # product state from a given bitstring
+    # Product state from a given bitstring.
-    # remember that qadence follows the big endian convention
+    # NB: Qadence follows the big endian convention.
     state = product_state("01")
     print(f"Product state corresponding to bitstring '10':\n {state.detach().numpy().flatten()}")
     ```

     Now we see how to generate the product state corresponding to the one above with a suitable quantum circuit.

     ```python
     from qadence import product_block, tag, QuantumCircuit